almperr/RobotArm/README.md

 # RobotArm
-This repository contains code for the Android app and Arduino to control a robot arm.
+This repository contains code for the Android app and Arduino used to control the robot arm.

 ## Files
 - AndroidApp